wangzw/StayPuft/README.md

 *  ["Welcome to Ghost" post](http://davidlecina.com/blog/welcome-to-ghost/).
 *  [Prism demo](http://davidlecina.com/blog/prism-demo/).

-## Discussion

-* The appropriate place to report problems is the [Issues section](https://github.com/dlecina/StayPuft/issues).
-* To discuss other topics, please find an appropriate post in my blog's [Staypuft tag](http://davidlecina.com/blog/tag/staypuft/) and post a comment there.

 ## Compatibility

 **The current StayPuft version is 1.3.5, is tested against Ghost 0.11.4 and is expected to work with Ghost 0.9.0.**